-The Deptford Project is a £42m mixed-use PPP regeneration scheme with the London Borough of Lewisham.
+The Deptford Project is a £47m mixed-use PPP regeneration scheme with the London Borough of Lewisham.
 In January 2006 the Mayor and Cabinet of the London Borough of Lewisham announced Cathedral Group Plc from a field of 50 as their chosen developer of a scheme to regenerate this significant part of Deptford town centre.
-The Deptford Project will deliver a building which will contain new homes, artisan workspaces, 2 restaurants and a new market square situated next to the historic carriage ramp and the Deptford mainline station.
+The Deptford Project will deliver; a building which will contain 132 new homes, artisan workspaces, 7 commercial units, 2 restaurants and a new market square situated next to the historic carriage ramp and the Deptford mainline station.

 The ramp, first used in 1836 as a means for carriages to reach the station, is the oldest surviving railway structure in London.
 It is set to benefit from sensitive restoration as part of the development, making it once more a focal point for the area.
 The site will be transformed into a lively and safe environment that will include retail units, 2 restaurants and a landscaped public piazza and we worked with Ash Sakula Architects, Pollard Thomas Edwards Architects and Farrer Huxley Associates on these aspects of the scheme.

 On the 8th March 2012 the London Borough of Lewisham resolved to grant planning consent for The Deptford Project and the section 106 agreement was signed shortly afterwards.